scragg0x/realms-wiki/README.md

 Check ```http://127.0.0.1:5000/``` to make sure it's running.

+### Docker

+Make sure you have docker installed. http://docs.docker.com/installation/ Here is an example run command, it will pull the image from docker hub initially.

+    docker run --name realms-wiki -p 5000:5000 -d realms/realms-wiki

+You can build your own image if you want.
+Mine is based off https://github.com/phusion/baseimage-docker The Dockerfile is located in [docker/Dockerfile](docker/Dockerfile)  realms/base just creates the deploy user.

 ## Config and Setup

 You should be able to run this right out of the box with the default config values.